Chiltern Open Air Museum COVID-19 Update

 Booking your visit

 To ensure that we can open and operate safely and protect our staff, volunteers and visitors we are limiting the number of visitors on site and operating pre-booked arrival slot times.
 All tickets must be pre-booked via our website.
 (Please note: we have not yet opened online ticket bookings for our 2021 season yet).

 What will be open?

 Our collection of historic buildings will not be open for you to go inside but the doors to most are open and you can have a peek inside over the barrier.
 You can still explore our 45 acre site with its period gardens, ‘Dig for Victory’ allotment, fruit orchards, woodland and adventure playground.
 You’ll also be able to say hello to our sheep, cows, goats and chickens.

-COAM’s shop and toilets will be open and you will be able to purchase hot and cold drinks and snacks form the Village Kitchen but the Museum’s café will remain closed.
+COAM’s shop and toilets will be open and you will be able to purchase take-away hot and cold drinks and snacks from the Village Kitchen but the Museum’s café will remain closed.
 There are picnic tables on site and dogs on leads are welcomed.